 L’Atelier du Vin Wine and Cocktail Bar

-On the same row as this flamboyant Mexican restaurant, is a mysterious shop with a black facade that stands out for its preserved signage.
-It’s home to L’Atelier du Vin, a Prohibition-era-style cocktail bar with a peaceful candlelit ambience.
-Dan and I tend to stop here for a pre-dinner refreshment stop on our way into town.
+I tend to stop here for a pre-dinner refreshment stop on my way into town.
 And I love that they nurture indecisive types: name your favourite spirit and mood, and they’ll build you a perfect tipple.
 They’re usually spot-on, too.
 Find L’Atelier du Vin at 10 St George’s Place, Brighton BN1 4GB

 Brzn Arms

-One of Brighton’s newest pubs is also its smallest, set in an old shop under the London Road viaduct.
-The Brzn Arms is run by four guys behind the Brzn Brewery located in a tiny container lockup nearby the old site of the old Cobblers Thumb pub, now home to Richardson’s Yard.
-They serve their own beer made in small batches.
+They serve their home-brewed beer made in small batches.
 Inside it’s cosy for winter supping and has a big back terrace hung with string lights for summer sundowners.
 Find the BRZN Arms at 62 Beaconsfield Road, Brighton BN1 4QJ

 Where to Shop on London Road